 What do the nomads in Morocco wear?

-Depending on the region, Mountain Nomads of Morocco wear slightly the same clothes.
-Tajellabiyt or Jellaba is still one of the main clothing for the nomads in Morocco.
+Depending on the mountain region, the Nomads of Morocco wear slightly the same clothes.
+Tajellabiyt or Jellaba is still one of the main clothing.
 Either in the mountains or the desert, The scarf or Shesh is very important, to protect both men and women from the heat of summer and the cold of winter.

 Women in the nomad’s lifestyle:

 A woman for the nomad’s society is a noble queen, She struggles with her family in everyday life.
 In addition to taking care of the camp and children, women do any activity that men do.
 Although the rule of women varied from one tribe to another and a clan to another.

 The woman is the artist in the Amazigh culture same as with all Berber nomads in Morocco, not just in playing with the colors of the Henna during every special event, but also in making carpets, blankets, and the tent that protect her family from this harsh life in the wild.